FlourishAnyway is a psychologist who finds humor in the fascinating world of plants and animals around her.

 Celosia or Cockscomb: Flowers That Look like Brains

 Cockscombs, or Celosias, are a highly colored species of annual flower.
-They have compact, velvety textured heads that measure 2-5 inches (about 5-13 cm) across and look convoluted like human brains.3 The fragrance-free flowers come in vivid colors, including reds, golds, yellows, pinks, and purples.
+They have compact, velvety textured heads that measure 2 to 5 inches (about 5 to 13 cm) across and look convoluted like human brains.3 The fragrance-free flowers come in vivid colors, including reds, golds, yellows, pinks, and purples.

 In the Victorian language of flowers, the cockscomb symbolized humor, silliness, and warmth.4